 Showers rarely last more than an hour or two in Central Florida and there is absolutely no reason to let a few raindrops—or even a downpour—dampen your vacation.
 Just be prepared to make a few adjustments to your plans on the fly, and follow these tips to get the most out of your day.

 01 of 08

-If you get caught in a downpour inside Disney World, it'll cost you $8.50 to buy a rain poncho at a gift shop.
-A better plan: Before you leave home, pick up a cheap rain poncho for every member of your family (Walmart sells 12-packs for about $13.).
+If you get caught in a downpour inside Disney World, it'll cost you $9 to buy a rain poncho at a gift shop.
+A better plan: Before you leave home, pick up a cheap rain poncho for every member of your family (Walmart them for $1.50 a piece.).
 If you are visiting between June and August, you're nearly guaranteed to need them at least once during your vacation.

 02 of 08

 Coordinate Your FastPass+ With the Weather Forecast

 During your stay (and this is especially true in the summer) check the weather forecast every morning.
 If it looks like rain, consider changing your FastPass+ choices or times using the My Disney Experience app.
 With the new system, you can change your plans on the fly and swap an outdoor attraction for an indoor one.